grocid/passdesktop/README.md

 which creates a standalone executable.
 To build a real .App, I suggest using [macpack](https://github.com/murlokswarm/macpack).

 The application will try to load your CA certificate `ca.crt`, located in the same folder as the executeable, along with `config.json`.
 The file `ca.crt` will be used to authenticate the server you are running Vault on.
 When you setup your server, you generated a CA. This is the file you need.

-The file `config.json` is a file of the format
+The configuration `config.json` is a file of the format

 ```
 {